 Medicare can cover cholinesterase inhibitors and memantine if they are prescribed by a doctor.
 Medicare has not announced yet whether aducanumab will be covered (though those with Medicare Part D and Medicare Advantage can probably get help with costs), and a decision on coverage for lecanemab is probably several years away.

-There was a promising development for lecanemab in June 2021, when the Food and Drug Administration granted it the “breakthrough therapy” designation.
+The new data and governmental approval decisions are not new for this drug.
+They began in June 2021, when the Food and Drug Administration granted it the “breakthrough therapy” designation.
 The FDA considers breakthrough therapies to have shown significant progress, or demonstrated they can help a significant number of people with an important illness.
 Earning breakthrough therapy status means the process of reviewing the drugs can be sped up.